Research & Teaching Fellow, The University of British Columbia

 RESEARCH BIO

-These are the main active areas of research that I currently specialise in:
+These are the broad areas of research that I specialise in:

 ADAPTIVE HOST MANIPULATION BY PARASITES